nachmay/riscv-grid/README.md

-# AURA Xcelium simulator guide
+# AURA simulator guide

-## For xcelium:
+## For Xcelium:

-to build the RTL and run tests using Xcelium use the following commands:
+to build the RTL and run tests using Xcelium, use the following commands:

 ```
 > mkdir aura